openosp/ultrabuk-htmltopdf-java/README.md

 This fork:
 - Upgrades wkhtmltopdf version to 0.12.6
-- adds ARM64 support for Linux
+- adds ARM support for Linux
+- Upgrades to JNA 5.12.1 as previous versions could not detect aarch64
 - drops 32-bit support entirely

 ## Get it